-A financial contribution for £83,000 to the IDP Scheme of Improvement for the Peacock Roundabout against a ceiling of 50 units to be secured via a Section 106 Agreement.
-This sum shall be provided upon occupation of the 10^{th} dwelling within the site.
+A financial contribution for £67,000 against a ceiling of 40 units to the IDP Scheme of Improvement for the Peacock Roundabout to be secured via a Section 106 Agreement.
+This sum shall be provided upon occupation of the $10^{th}$ dwelling within the site.